-- A. Fittings shall be push-on, flanged, or mechanical joint as indicated on the Drawings. - B. Full body fittings shall conform with AWWA C110 for 3 inch through 48 inch for Water and other Liquids. - C. Compact fittings shall conform with AWWA C153. - D. Fittings shall be manufactured conforming to the requirements of ASTM A536. - E. Fittings designated for raw water or wastewater service shall be fusion bonded epoxy coated inside and outside meeting all the requirements of AWWA C116. - F. Fittings, including the joints and restraint systems, shall have a minimum pressure rating of 350 psi for 3-inch through 24-inch in diameter fittings.
+- A. Fittings shall be push-on, flanged, or mechanical joint as indicated on the Drawings. - B. Full body fittings shall conform with AWWA C110 for 3 inch through 48 inch for Water and other Liquids. - C. Compact fittings shall conform with AWWA C153. - D. Fittings shall be manufactured conforming to the requirements of ASTM A536. - E. Cement lining shall be applied to the inside of each fitting in accordance with AWWA C104. - F. The interior and exterior of each fitting shall be asphaltic seal coated in accordance with AWWA C104. - G. Fittings designated for raw water or wastewater service shall be fusion bonded epoxy coated inside and outside meeting all the requirements of AWWA C116. - H. Fittings, including the joints and restraint systems, shall have a minimum pressure rating of 350 psi for 3-inch through 24-inch in diameter fittings.
 Minimum pressure ratings of 250 psi for all fittings of size greater than 24-inches in diameter.
-Testing shall be done in accordance with the procedures found in ASTM F1674. - G. The exterior of all fittings designated for finished or potable water service shall be provided with a petroleum asphaltic coating in accordance with the latest revision of AWWA C110 and AWWA C153 standards.
-The interior of all fittings designated for finished or potable water service shall be cement mortar lined in accordance with the latest revision of AWWA C104. - H. Fittings for 2-inch size shall be of manufacturers' standard design in accordance with applicable design standards of AWWA C110 and AWWA C153.
+Testing shall be done in accordance with the procedures found in ASTM F1674. - I. Fittings for 2-inch size shall be of manufacturers' standard design in accordance with applicable design standards of AWWA C110 and AWWA C153.